BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially in crowded tourist areas.
-Pickpocketing can occur.
-Use a cross-body bag and keep valuables close.
-If you feel unsafe, don't hesitate to ask a shop owner or police officer for help.
+Be aware of your surroundings, especially in crowded areas like the Grand Bazaar and Spice Market.
+Pickpocketing can occur, so keep your valuables close and be mindful of your bags.
+If you feel unsafe, don't hesitate to ask for help from a shop owner or local police.

 packing

-Pack comfortable walking shoes – you'll be doing a lot of it!
-Istanbul is a city of hills and cobblestone streets.
-Also, bring layers as the weather can change quickly, especially in the shoulder seasons.
-A light scarf is useful for modesty at religious sites and for warmth.
+Pack comfortable walking shoes – you'll be doing a lot of walking!
+Istanbul is a city of hills, so comfortable footwear is essential.
+Also, pack layers as the weather can change quickly, especially in the shoulder seasons.
+A light scarf is also useful for modesty when visiting religious sites.

 Weather Details